lonelycode/tyk-io-site-content/v1.8/plugins/event-handler-scripting.md

 #### The `context` variable

-In order to provide more context around an event, tyk injects a context object into your event handler, this gives more information around the Key, such as the Org and API ID of the requerst in order to interact better with the Tyk REST API functions:
+In order to provide more context around an event, Tyk injects a context object into your event handler, this gives more information around the Key, such as the Org and API ID of the request in order to interact better with the Tyk REST API functions:

     type JSVMContextGlobal struct {
         APIID string
         OrgID string
     }

 This can be used as follows:

     // Use the TykGetKeyData function to retrieve a session from the session store, use the context variable to give the APIID for the key.